neilg63/astro-calc-api/README.md

 ## Environment Variables

 The application will detect the two key configuration options from a .env file in the launch directory.
-By default, this is in the project root where the production executable is at `target/release/astro_calc`.
+By default, this is in the project root where the production executable is at `target/release/astro_calc_api`.

-You may set the following options:
+You may set the following options as shown in *sample.env*:

 - `sweph_path=/path-to-swiss-ephemeris-data-directory`
 - `port=9999`